 Not more than four samples of a particular medicine may be provided to an individual health professional during the course of a year (Clause 17.2).
 Samples of a medicine can be provided to a health professional for only two years after that health professional first requests samples of it.
 There is a special provision for the sampling of new medicines which are extensions of existing medicines (Clause 17.2).
 Medicines covered by Clause 17.6 cannot be provided as samples at all.

-Clause 17.9 requires companies to have adequate systems of control and accountability for samples and for all medicines handled by representatives.
+The supplementary information to Clause 17.7 requires companies to have adequate systems of control and accountability for samples and for all medicines handled by representatives.
 Similarly, there should be an adequate system to control the number of samples of a particular product given to a particular health professional (Clause 17.2).

-Samples must not be given for the sole purpose of treating patients (Clause 17.12).
+Samples must not be given for the sole purpose of treating patients (Clause 17.10).